-Similarly, alterity includes the capacity to be authentic and differentiated in relationships, holding onto one's own attributions and motivations, while having a realistic appreciation of those of the person with whom one is in relationship.
-This capacity for an authentic duality in relationships can be called individuated relatedness.
-A deficit in alterity is characterized by lack of clear boundaries between self and other, including an inability to differentiate one's own emotions, attributions and motivations, from those of other people.
+Similarly, alterity includes the capacity to be authentic and differentiated in relationships, holding onto one's own values, attitudes, and attributions, while appreciating those of the person with whom one is in relationship.
+This capacity for a duality in relationships can be called individuated relatedness.
+A deficit in alterity is characterized by lack of clear boundaries between self and other, including an inability to differentiate between one's own wishes, emotions, and attributions and those of others.
 Individuals with BPD adopt the values and opinions of the other person in order to maintain relatedness, much like a chameleon.
 Alternatively, in order to maintain a stable sense of self, they may distance themselves from others in a paranoid or narcissistic manner.
 For example, persons with BPD may assume that others are looking at them in a derogatory way, when in fact it is they themselves who are feeling ashamed.